 Every portfolio was evaluated using metrics within a consistent, standard scorecard.
 The metrics were chosen based on importance to TVA's mission, and captured financial, environmental, operational and economic impacts.
 Portfolios were analyzed for their robustness under stress across multiple scenarios and metrics.
-TVA identified portfolios that performed best overall, and those strategies that performed well in most models of the future.
+Care was taken to identify those portfolios that performed best overall, and those strategies that performed well in most models of the future.